-BACKUP PUMP CONTROL (Option) - The backup pump system is operated by an air cylinder plunger knob.
+BACKUP PUMP CONTROL (Option) - The backup pump system is operated by a spring-loaded toggle switch.
 The backup pump system should not be operated longer than 30 seconds continuously.
 Continuous use will drain the battery and damage (over heat) the backup pump motor.

-To activate this system from the upper controls, push the air cylinder plunger knob down and hold it while operating the lift controls.
+To activate this system from the upper controls, push and hold the toggle switch in the "ON" position while operating the lift controls.

-To turn off the backup pump from the upper controls, release the air cylinder knob and allow it to return to the neutral position.
+To turn off the backup pump from the upper controls, release the toggle switch and allow it to return to the neutral position.